Structure, business and supply chains

 Mayer Brown International LLP (the Firm or we), a limited liability partnership (registered in England and Wales number OC303359), is a law firm authorised and regulated by the Solicitors Regulation Authority.
 It is part of Mayer Brown, a global legal services provider comprising legal practices that are separate legal entities.

 As an office based business our supply chain includes facilities for the benefit of clients and staff, such as cleaning, security and catering.
-Otherwise our supply chain is typical for a global legal service provider, involving supplies such as office goods and equipment and supplies connected with the business development needs of the Firm or business development events hosted by the Firm, which may include training events.
+We consider our supply chain to be typical of a global legal services provider, involving supplies such as office goods and equipment and supplies connected with business development needs hosted by the Firm, which may include training events.

-In line with our legal and ethical obligations we continue to address modern slavery and human trafficking risks in our business and supply chain and remain vigilant regarding such risks although they are ameliorated by the nature of our business, our long standing relationship with key suppliers and our processes regarding new suppliers.
-We also require suppliers who work on our premises to ensure their staff receive at least the London Living wage.
+In line with our legal and ethical obligations we continue to address slavery and human trafficking risks in our business and supply chain and remain vigilant regarding such risks although they are ameliorated by the nature of our business, our long standing relationship with key suppliers and our processes regarding new suppliers.
+Taking all these factors together, we consider the risk of modern slavery in our supply chain to be relatively low.

 - Identified, on a risk-approach basis, suppliers in areas of perceived greater risk (for example, security, catering and cleaning).
-When we meet those suppliers we address modern slavery concerns or breaches.
+When we meet those suppliers, modern slavery concerns or breaches are addressed.
 Should any issues be reported, in particular any breaches, we would require them to be dealt with swiftly and appropriately.

 - Required our new suppliers, when first added to our system as suppliers, to complete a supplier information form, which contains a statement by the relevant supplier affirming compliance with applicable modern slavery laws.